Make Your

 • Your friends, co-workers, and neighbors come from diverse backgrounds and cultures.
 Not every day will be a “walk in the park”.
 There can be challenges to living in a remote, close-knit community.
 Be prepared to have a roommate in a dorm and eat in a cafeteria-style setting.
 But that’s not such a bad tradeoff to make; you measure your daily commute in terms of steps, not miles, and you don’t have to plan and prepare meals or wash dishes!

-• It can be easy to become jaded working in Yellowstone.
-The hard work, remote location, homesickness, occasional rude customers, etc., can all wear on you over a season.
-We’ve noticed that employees who do their work with a smile on their face and who find the positive side in all situations tend to enjoy their work more and are more enjoyable to be around.
+• Working in Yellowstone isn’t always sunshine and roses.
+The hard work, remote location, homesickness, occasional rude customers, etc., can take a toll from time to time.
+We’ve noticed that employees who find the positive side in all situations tend to enjoy their work more and are ultimately more enjoyable to be around.

 • By its very nature, seasonal work can be busy and demanding.
-But you don’t choose a seasonal job because it’s easy; you choose to be one of the lucky people who can call Yellowstone National Park home (seriously, that’s your mailing address!)
+But you don’t choose a seasonal job because it’s easy; you choose to be one of the lucky people who can call Yellowstone National Park home (seriously, that’s your mailing address!).
+All that hard work and experience only adds to your resume!

 • Read about how some of our employees made the most of their experience with a positive, contagious attitude.